 Pikey Peak Trek Overview

-Pikey Peak is one of the key attractions of the Lower Khumbu region of Nepal.
-It lies in the Solukhumbu district of Nepal.
+The Pikey Peak trek is a short and easy trail in the lower part of the Everest region.
+This is a newly opened trekking path that gives amazing views of the eastern Himalayan mountains.
 It is one of Kathmandu’s nearest trekking spots and peak climbing spots.
-After about 6-7 hours of drive from Kathmandu, you’ll reach Dhap, which is the starting point of Pikey Peak trek.
+After about 6-7 hours of driving from Kathmandu, we’ll reach Dhap, which is the starting point of the Pikey Peak trek.

-The Pikey Peak has a towering height of 4,065 meters.
-The specialty of Pikey Peak is that you can get a view of Everest up close and personal.
-Similarly, you can get spectacular views of other mountain vistas like Makalu, Kanchenjunga, Ama Dablam, Gaurishankar, Lhotse, Nuptse, Numbur Himal, Sishapangma, Thamserku, and Mera Peak.
+The main highlight of the Pikey Peak trek is the view of Mount Everest from the top of Pikey Peak (4,065m/13,333ft).
+Pikey Peak gives one of the best views of Everest up close and personal.
+Similarly, we can get spectacular views of other mountain vistas like Makalu, Kanchenjunga, Ama Dablam, Gaurishankar, Lhotse, Nuptse, Numbur Himal, Sishapangma, Thamserku, and Mera Peak.

-While on the Pikey Peak trail, you will travel on the isolated and off-the-beaten paths.
+While on the Pikey Peak trail, we will travel on an isolated and off-the-beaten path.
 The trail is less crowded than other trekking destinations in the Khumbu region.
-En route, you will traverse from dense woodland to highland alpine meadows.
-Likewise, you will pass by picturesque settlements, ancient monasteries, rivers, valleys, and waterfalls.
+En route, we will traverse from dense woodland to highland alpine meadows.
+Likewise, we will pass by picturesque settlements, ancient monasteries, rivers, valleys, and waterfalls.

 Highlights of Pikey Peak Trek

-- Easily accessible trekking destination of Khumbu/ Everest region.
+- An easily accessible trekking destination of the Khumbu/ Everest region.

 - Traverse through serene and isolated off-beat trails.